zstreeter/zstreeter/README.md

 **Talking about Personal Stuffs:**

-- 🌱 I’m currently interested in high performance computing and data parallelism in object oriented design, also real-time physics simulations in VR;
+- 🌱 I’m currently interested in high performance computing and data parallelism in object oriented desig;
 - 🤔 My interests are in quantum computer applications, quantum physics/chemistry, HPC, finite element methods, applied mathematic, VRs etc..;
 - 💼 I’m pursuing a Doctorate's degree in Chemical Physics;
 - 💬I'm an open book so feel free to reach out to me;